SahilVijaySingh28/PeerChat/docs/02_CORE_RESTRUCTURING_COMPLETED.md

 ## Overview

-This document summarizes the completion of the core restructuring phase for the FlashChat application, which involved organizing the codebase according to the new feature-based modular architecture.
+This document summarizes the completion of the core restructuring phase for the PeerChat application, which involved organizing the codebase according to the new feature-based modular architecture.

 ## Summary of Changes